Common SSL Issues and How to Resolve Them

 The Problem:

-Your website’s SSL configuration uses outdated protocols (e.g., SSL 3.0 or TLS 1.0) or weak cipher suites, making it vulnerable to attacks.
+Your website’s SSL configuration uses outdated protocols (e.g., SSL 3.0, TLS 1.0) or weak cipher suites, making it vulnerable to attacks.

 - The server is configured to support deprecated protocols or weak encryption algorithms.